zer2/fantasy-basketball-optimizer/about/rotisserie.md

 If computation was not a limiting factor, it would be simple to brute force the probability of winning in Rotisserie, given approximate normal distributions for each teams' performances for each category.
 Unfortunately, the calculation is too intensive to be practical.

-For a given category, there are $T!$ possible orderings, where $T$ is the number of teams.
+For a given category, there are $T!$ ([factorial](https://en.wikipedia.org/wiki/Factorial)) possible orderings, where $T$ is the number of teams.
 If $T$ is $12$ that translates to more than $479$ million.
 Further, to get total orderings for each category, that number must be raised to the power of number of categories $C$.
 With $9$ categories, the result is $1.32 * 10^{78}$. which is roughly equal to the number of atoms in the universe.
 No cloud service is performing that calculation!

 ### Simulation

-When computation is impractical, the next logical course of action is to try simulating the problem.
+When computation is impractical, the natural next course of action is to try simulating the problem.

 Unfortunately, simulating Rotisserie is still more computationally intensive than we would like.
 A single simulation for a single player requires drawing $T*C$ random numbers, then performing a number of computations to determine the winner.
 With ten thousand simulations (often necessary to get a reliable result) across five hundred players thirty times (a typical number of iterations for H-scoring), simulation requires careful analysis of more than sixteen billion random numbers.
 That is less outrageous, but still stretches the limitations of modern hardware.
 The best random number generators can generate a random normal in [about two nanoseconds](https://github.com/miloyip/normaldist-benchmark).
 It would take more than thirty seconds just to generate the sixteen billion random normals.
 And that is before all of the necessary subsequent calculations, which are not simple.

-### A heuristic
+### Invoking a heuristic

 When all else fails, the problem must be simplified.

 There are many ways to create a heuristic for Rotisserie.
 The method I have implemented assumes
 - The overall stats of other teams are (roughly) known